Kupoman/blendergltf/README.md

 to make it more human readable.
 This option is useful if you wish to read through the glTF output.
 Otherwise, it should be disabled to make the glTF output smaller.

+## Recommended Settings
+### Three.js
+The Three.js glTF load does not handle interleaved vertex data at this time, so the Interleave Vertex Data option should be disabled when exporting for Three.js.

 ## Roadmap